-A growing number of organizations are maintaining inventories of risks at the enterprise level, as illustrated by the bar graph below.
-While only 19.6% of organizations did so in 2009, by 2012 just under 40% of organizations claim to be maintaining an inventory of risks at the enterprise level.
+The number of organizations that maintain inventories of risks at the enterprise level remained practically the same over the last year, as illustrated by the bar graph below.
+Despite that, the percentage has increased significantly when looking at the last five years.
+While only 19.6% of organizations did so in 2009, by 2013 just under 40% of organizations claim to be maintaining an inventory of risks at the enterprise level.